gitlabhq/gitlab-runner/docs/executors/virtualbox.md

 It's completely fine to use automation tools like Vagrant to provision the virtual machine.

-## Create a new Runner
+## Create a new runner

 1. Install GitLab Runner on the host running VirtualBox
-1. Register a new GitLab Runner with `gitlab-runner register`
+1. Register a new runner with `gitlab-runner register`
 1. Select the `virtualbox` executor
 1. Enter the name of the base virtual machine you created earlier (find it under the settings of the virtual machine **General > Basic > Name**)